utiko/Applozic-iOS-SDK/INTEGRATION-DOC.md

 ####Installing the iOS SDK

-**ADD APPLOZIC FRAMEWORK **
+**ADD APPLOZIC FRAMEWORK**

-Clone or download the SDK (https://github.com/AppLozic/Applozic-iOS-SDK) Get the latest framework "Applozic.framework" from Applozic github repo [**sample project**](https://github.com/AppLozic/Applozic-iOS-SDK/tree/master/sampleapp)
+Download our latest framework [**here**](https://github.com/AppLozic/Applozic-iOS-SDK/raw/master/Frameworks/Universal%20Release%202.9/Applozic.framework.zip) and add it to your project.

+You can clone or download our (https://github.com/AppLozic/Applozic-iOS-SDK)  [**sample project**](https://github.com/AppLozic/Applozic-iOS-SDK/raw/master/Frameworks/Universal%20Release%202.9/Applozic.framework.zip) for more reference.

 **Add framework to your project:**